 If you write non-fiction present those strolling by with a common problem you can address.
 If you write fiction and aren’t sure what to talk about, 83% of Americans want to write a book so you could always talk about how you got published, too.

-Do something other than sitting at a table.
-Hand out candy or chocolates to break the ice and get people over to the table.
+Some other book promotion ideas include handing out candy, chocolates or other small snacks to break the ice and get people over to the table.

 So you’ve secured your event date (congratulations!)
 Now what?

-Follow through on the promotion promises you made with the event manager.
+Follow through on the book promotion ideas you shared with the event manager.

 In addition to our previous ideas, see what’s possible in terms of promoting the event within the bookstore or library now that you’ve confirmed.

 - Leave small fliers in advance as long as the bookstore doesn’t mind.